 The work week shall be defined as Monday at 00:00hrs through Sunday at 23:59hrs.
 Work in excess of forty (40) hours in a work week and for hours worked beyond twelve (12) consecutive hours in a work shift shall be compensated at time and one half.
 Work beyond twelve (12) consecutive hours in one day shall count as daily overtime, but not pyramid to count towards overtime beyond forty (40) hours per week.
-Such compensation shall be in the form of cash or equivalent compensatory time off pursuant to Fair Labor Standards Act.
+Compensatory time off may be allowed with management approval.

 Section 14.1 The Union and the City acknowledge that the nature of the work is such that many events and event working hours cannot be anticipated in advance.
 Recognizing this fact, the City will post tentative working hours two (2) weeks in advance.
-Such hours are not to be interpreted as a guarantee of working hours, or days off, for any PAF employee.
-In the event the City does not post the work hours two (2) weeks in advance, the first shift work in the unposted week shall be paid at time and one-half.
+Such hours are not to be interpreted as a guarantee of working hours, or days off, for any TVE employee.
+In the event the City does not post the work hours two (2) weeks in advance, the first shift worked in the unposted week shall be paid at time and one-half.

-Section 14.2 In the event the posted schedule is changed with less than forty-eight (48) hours of notice, the first shift worked will be paid at the overtime rate, provided that the City may change in reporting hours of two hours or less, or to comply with Section 14.3, without penalty as provided herein.
+Section 14.2 In the event the posted schedule is changed with less than forty-eight (48) hours of notice, the first shift worked will be paid at the overtime rate, provided that the City may change reporting hours of two hours or less, or to comply with Section 14.3, without penalty as provided herein.
 The City agrees not to cancel shifts arbitrarily to avoid overtime, except when there is not sufficient work for scheduled employees.

-Section 14.3 Work on the 6^{th} day of work during a week shall be paid at the time and one half (1-1/2) rate.
-Work on the 7^{th} day of work during a week shall be paid at double time.
+Section 14.3 Work on the 6th day of work during a week shall be paid at the time and one half (1-1/2) rate.
+Work on the 7th day of work during a week shall be paid at double time.
 However, the City shall not be penalized for work on formerly scheduled days off when shifts are changed as provided for herein.